realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 Parts of a cover letter
 Pro tip: A cover letter is between 250-400 words in length and doesn’t exceed one page.

+Review the goals for each section of a cover letter below.